namelivia/laravel-travelperk/README.md

 ## Documentation

 This is package is a Laravel wrapper of [travelperk-http-php](https://github.com/namelivia/travelperk-http-php).
+To know more about the operations you can perform with it read its documentation, and more specifically [its wiki section](https://github.com/namelivia/travelperk-http-php/wiki).

 ## License